For privacy, legal, and AI product teams

 What is the General Data Protection Regulation (GDPR)?

-The GDPR (Regulation (EU) 2016/679) is the EU's comprehensive data protection law governing how organizations collect, process, store, and share personal data.
-In force since 25 May 2018, it applies to any organization that processes the personal data of individuals in the EU, regardless of where the organization is based.
+The GDPR (Regulation (EU) 2016/679) is the EU's comprehensive data-protection law governing how organisations collect, process, store, and share personal data.
+In force since 25 May 2018, it applies under Article 3 to organisations established in the Union (Article 3(1)), to non-EU organisations offering goods or services to data subjects in the Union (Article 3(2)(a)), and to non-EU organisations monitoring data-subject behaviour in the Union (Article 3(2)(b)).

 For AI systems, GDPR is particularly critical because personal data appears throughout the AI lifecycle: in training datasets, user inputs, operational logs, model outputs, and vendor relationships.
-Non-compliance carries fines of up to €20 million or 4% of global annual turnover.
+Non-compliance under Article 83 carries fines of up to €20 million or 4% of total worldwide annual turnover, whichever is higher.

 Timeline and Key Milestones